- Dale Brown – Member of the Vent Haven Board of Advisors

 - Local Businessman Appears on 60 Minutes

-The International Ventriloquist Convention is the world’s largest gathering of ventriloquists held annually in Fort Mitchell, KY, home to the Vent Haven Museum.
+In addition, Dale plays a role at the International Ventriloquist Convention, which is the world’s largest gathering of ventriloquists held annually in Fort Mitchell, KY, home to the Vent Haven Museum.

 For more information on the ConVENTion, go to www.venthavenconvention.com.